R-Samir-Bhuiyan-A/discord-bot-plugin-system/docs/plugin-dev-guide.md

 When a plugin is disabled, its state is persisted so it remains disabled after a system restart.
 When a plugin is deleted, all its files are permanently removed from the system.

+When a plugin is disabled, all commands registered by that plugin are automatically unregistered from Discord.